G-Deformations of maps into projective space: Introduction

-Clearly, if $\hat{F}$ is a $k$-th order $G$-deform of $F$ then we may write $\hat{F}=gF$ for the given $k$-th order $G$-deformation $g:\Sigma\to G$.
-In this way we may recover $\hat{F}$ from the deformation $g$.
-Furthermore, for any $A\in G$, it is clear that $Ag$ is a $k$-th order deformation of $F$ if and only if $g$ is a $k$-th order deformation of $F$.
+Clearly, if $\hat{F}$ is a $k$-th order $G$-deformation of $F$ via $g$ then we may write $\hat{F}=gF$.
+In this way we may recover $\hat{F}$ from $g$.
+Furthermore, for any $A\in G$, it is clear that $(Ag)F$ is a $k$-th order deformation of $F$ if and only if $gF$ is a $k$-th order deformation of $F$.
 This leads us to the following definition:

-\begin{definition} $\eta\in \Omega^{1}(\mathfrak{g})$ is a $k$-th order infinitesimal deformation of $F$ if $\eta$ satisfies the Maurer-Cartan equation and $g$ is a $k$-th order $G$-deformation of $F$ for any $g:\Sigma\to G$ satisfying $g^{-1}dg =\eta$. \end{definition}
+\begin{definition} $\eta\in \Omega^{1}(\mathfrak{g})$ is a \textit{$k$-th order infinitesimal deformation of $F$} if $\eta$ satisfies the Maurer-Cartan equation and $gF$ is a $k$-th order $G$-deformation of $F$ for any $g:\Sigma\to G$ satisfying $g^{-1}dg =\eta$. \end{definition}